SelfFormat/your-random-quotes/readme.md

 ## TODO MVP LIST:

-[ ] Restrict adding quotes screen only for logged in user

 [ ] Change listview to recycler view with all user's quotes

 [ ] Populate recyclerview with quotes once user is logged in